 Please note: It is a condition of entry to the Exclusion Zone that long sleeved tops and long trousers must be worn at all times.
 Open toes shoes of any type are also not permitted.
 (B,L)

-Today visit the dramatic Carpathian Mountains, where the ethnic Hutsul people follow their traditions in hidden valleys.
-Today's day trip will visit a traditional Carpathian village, taste some home-made produce and a walk in the lower hills.
+Visit the dramatic Carpathian Mountains, where the ethnic Hutsul people follow their traditions in hidden valleys.
+Today's day trip will visit a traditional Carpathian village, taste some home-made produce and take a walk in the lower hills.
 (B,L)

 Free day to relax or explore Lviv - Ukraine's second city.
-Enjoy a leisurely afternoon at one of the many Viennese-style coffee-shops.
+Enjoy a leisurely afternoon at one of the many Viennese-style coffee-shops or browse for delicious hand-made chocolates.
 Take an evening walk to Vysoki Zanok (High Castle) for stunning views across the city, especially at sunset.
 This evening transfer to Lviv Railway Station for the overnight train to Odessa.
 (B)

 Awake in the cosmopolitan port of Odessa ad transfer to your hotel for early check-in for three nights.
 After breakfast and some time to freshen up - enjoy a city tour of Odessa.
 The highlights will include a visit to the five-domed Uspensky (Assumption) Cathedral, Shevchenko Park with its great viwes of the Black Sea and a walk along Primorsky Boulevard, the city's most popular promenade and home to many of Odessa's finest buildings and monuments.
 You will also see the exterior of the Baroque-style Opera House and the impressive Potemkin Steps.
 (B)